-The Designated Safeguarding Lead (DSL)
+The Designated Safeguarding Lead (DSL):

-- is a senior member of staff from the school's leadership team and therefore has the status and authority within the school to carry out the duties of the post, including committing resources and supporting and directing other staff - takes lead responsibility for safeguarding and child protection in the school, which will not be delegated although the activities of the DSL may be delegated to appropriately trained deputies.
-The role and responsibility is explicit in the role holder's job description. - is appropriately trained, receives refresher training at two-yearly intervals and regularly (at least annually) updates their knowledge and skills to keep up with any developments relevant to their role - acts as a source of support and expertise to the school community - encourages a culture of listening to children and taking account of their wishes and feelings - is alert to the specific needs of children in need, those with special educational needs, looked after children and young carers - has a working knowledge of local safeguarding partnership (currently Warwickshire Safeguarding Children Board [WSCB]) procedures
+- is a senior member of staff from the school's leadership team and therefore has the status and authority within the school to carry out the duties of the post, including committing resources and supporting and directing other staff - takes lead responsibility for safeguarding and child protection (including online safety Deputy DSL is Online Safety Coordinator) in the school, which will not be delegated although the activities of the DSL may be delegated to appropriately trained deputies.
+The role and responsibility is explicit in the role holder's job description. - is appropriately trained, receives refresher training at two-yearly intervals and regularly (at least annually) updates their knowledge and skills to keep up with any developments relevant to their role - acts as a source of advice, support and expertise to the school community - encourages a culture of listening to children and taking account of their wishes and feelings - is alert to the specific needs of children in need; those with special educational needs; children who are looked after or were previously looked after; and young carers and oversees the provision of effective pastoral support - has a working knowledge of locally agreed multi-agency safeguarding arrangements and procedures put in place by WS.